NLnetLabs/routinator/doc/manual/source/unsafe-vrps.rst

 Routinator has an :option:`--unsafe-vrps` option that specifies how to deal with unsafe resources when conditions creating unsafe VRPs exist.
 Currently, the default policy is to *accept* unsafe VRPs.
+This means VRPs will not be analysed for being unsafe at all, nor will any metrics be generated.
+The other options are *warn*, which will report any unsafe VRP that was encountered and *reject*, filtering out VRPs that are marked as unsafe.
+For the latter two options metrics are made available.